lacarty/COVID-Crisis-Communications-Chatbot/README.md

 ## Steps for Initial Build
-Summary of steps for initial build of COVID Crisis Communication Chatbot using tutorials provided by IBM.
+Summary of steps for initial build of Crisis Communication Chatbot using tutorials provided by IBM.

 1. Provision an instance of Watson Assistant (Requires registering for an IBM Cloud account).
 2. Add a dialog skill to your Watson Assistant instance.